-Candidates for Associateship in the Casualty Actuarial Society must fulfill the examination requirements by successful completion of, or credit for, Exams 1-6 and exams for Online Courses 1/CA1 and 2/CA2; have credit by Validation by Educational Experience (VEE) for the required topics of applied statistical methods, corporate finance, and economics; and successful completion of, or credit for, the CAS Course on Professionalism.
+Candidates for Associateship in the Casualty Actuarial Society must fulfill the examination requirements by successful completion of, or credit for, Exams 1, 2, 3F, LC, ST, 4, 5, and 6; have credit for exams for Online Courses 1/CA1 and 2/CA2; have credit by Validation by Educational Experience (VEE) for the required topics of applied statistical methods, corporate finance, and economics; and successful completion of, or credit for, the CAS Course on Professionalism.
 Exam 6 is nation specific and passage of any one of the CAS-approved nation-specific exams fulfills the Associateship requirements.

 After completing all the prescribed requirements, all prospective Associate members must submit a formal application to the Casualty Actuarial Society.
-The application form and list of application requirements are available on the CAS website in the Membership section.
+The application form and list of application requirements are available on the CAS website in the Join/Renew section.
 Obtaining the two letters of reference is the prospective member's responsibility.
 If no member of the CAS is familiar with the prospective Associate and his or her work history, references from members of the American Academy of Actuaries, the Canadian Institute of Actuaries, the Society of Actuaries, other actuarial organizations that are part of the International Actuarial Association, or senior executives where the candidate is employed may be substituted.
 For further information on alternative acceptable references, please contact the CAS Office.
 An application for membership will not be processed without these references.